-This means five vegetables or fruits every day, healthy portions of starchy foods like potatoes or whole grain breads and pastas, two or three servings of protein rich foods such as lean meats, fish, eggs, and beans, and one or two dairy products or calcium-rich substitutes.
+This means five vegetables or fruits every day, healthy portions of starchy foods like potatoes or whole-grain bread and pasta, two or three servings of protein-rich foods such as lean meats, fish, eggs, and beans, and one or two dairy products or calcium-rich substitutes.
 Foods that are high in sugar and fat should only be eaten sparingly.

 Bodies are designed to be physically active.
 Regular physical exercise is very important in allowing your muscles, lungs, and heart to remain strong.
 Take time each day for exercise to remain healthy.
-If you are not accustomed to regular physical activity, you can start by simply going on regular gentle walks and enjoy a great deal of benefit.
+If you are not accustomed to regular physical activity, you can start by simply going on regular gentle walks and enjoy many benefits.

 You should experiment with a wide variety of physical activities, to see what you enjoy and find the most beneficial for your day-to-day energy levels.
 Some of the most helpful activities for people in recovery include cardiovascular exercise, such as walking, running, swimming, or cycling, and yoga, or other ways to build flexibility in a gentle setting.

 In order to remain healthy, it’s necessary to sometimes stop and allow your body to recuperate, and concentrate on healing from stress placed on it, rather than always dealing with new stresses.
 Meditation, gentle stretching, or even just engaging in enjoyable activities are all important ways to give your body space for needed relaxation.